AaryaRajBaruah/10Bit-Potentiometric-DAC/README.md

 # Pre Layout Design and Stimulation
-The tools used in this stimulation are-
+The tools used in this stimulation are: esim, pgspice and sky130

 # Switch
 This switch cirtuit was design using esim.
 Schematic of the switch circuit is shown below